 A: The removal of a product code from the device shortages list does not impact the existing Enforcement Policy for Face Masks, Barrier Face Coverings, Face Shields, Surgical Masks, and Respirators During the Coronavirus Disease (COVID-19) Public Health Emergency, Umbrella EUA for surgical masks, or NIOSH-Approved Air Purifying Respirators for Use in Health Care Settings During Response to the COVID-19 Public Health Emergency at this time.
 The policy and EUAs remain in effect at this time.

 A: Respirators authorized by this EUA (PDF - 176KB) include:

 - Non-powered air-purifying particulate FFRs and reusable respirators such as elastomeric half and full facepiece respirators, approved by NIOSH in accordance with 42 CFR Part 84 and listed on the NIOSH Certified Equipment list (CEL) for non-powered air purifying respirators with particulate protection; and

 - Other powered air purifying respirators (PAPRs) approved by NIOSH, in accordance with 42 CFR Part 84, and that are listed on the NIOSH CEL for PAPRs with particulate protection

-A: Unapproved devices or unapproved uses of FDA-approved or cleared devices must submit marketing applications under the traditional premarket pathways in order to continue marketing their products if the applicable emergency use authorization is revoked.
+A: Manufacturers must submit marketing applications under the traditional premarket pathways in order to continue marketing their products if the applicable emergency use authorization is revoked.

 Device manufacturers are encouraged to pursue marketing applications through the appropriate regulatory pathway (such as 510(k), De Novo request, or PMA) during the emergency so that devices can remain on the market once the EUA is no longer in effect.
 For more information, see FAQs on Emergency Use Authorizations (EUAs) for Medical Devices During the COVID-19 Pandemic.